Kyndryl Holdings, Inc. (KD) Class Action Lawsuit: Investors Face April 13, 2026, Deadline

 KYNDRYL HOLDINGS, INC. CLASS ACTION LAWSUIT - COMPLAINT ALLEGATION SUMMARY:

-The complaint alleges that, throughout the Class Period, Defendants made false and/or misleading statements and/or failed to disclose that: (1) Kyndryl's financial statements issued during the Class Period were materially misstated; (2) Kyndryl lacked adequate internal controls and at times materially understated issues with its internal controls; (3) as a result, Kyndryl would be unable to timely file its quarterly report on Form 10-Q with the SEC for the quarter ended December 31, 2025; and (4) as a result, Defendants' statements about Kyndryl's business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis at all times.
+The complaints allege that, throughout the Class Period, Defendants made false and/or misleading statements and/or failed to disclose that: (1) certain of Kyndryl's executive officers manipulated the company's free cash flow metrics by deferring vendor payments from one quarter to the next; (2) Kyndryl's financial statements during the Class Period were materially misstated; (3) Kyndryl's internal control over financial reporting was ineffective, thereby impacting Kyndryl's ability to timely file its financial reports; and (4) as a result of the foregoing, Defendants' statements about the company's business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis at all relevant times.

 Why did Kyndryl's Stock Drop?